Resign for misleading Britain, Labour's Corbyn tells UK PM Johnson

 To thunderous applause, standing ovations and shouts of “Johnson out!”, Corbyn said: “That would make him the shortest serving British prime minister in history and rightly so.
 His is a born-to-rule government of the entitled who believe that the rules they set for everyone else don’t apply to them.”

-The mood in the hall was enthusiastic - a sharp contrast from a day earlier when Corbyn was criticized by some pro-EU lawmakers for pushing through his Brexit strategy - to try to win an election, and then hold a special conference to determine how Labour should campaign in any second referendum.
+The mood in the hall was enthusiastic - a sharp contrast from a day earlier when Corbyn was criticised by some pro-EU lawmakers for pushing through his Brexit strategy - to try to win an election, and then hold a special conference to determine how Labour should campaign in any second referendum. [nL5N26E2CD]

 Corbyn is just one of several opposition lawmakers to increase the pressure on Johnson, whose hardline strategy to take Britain out of the European Union, with or without a deal, on Oct.
-31 appeared to be unraveling after the court ruling.
+31 appeared to be unravelling after the court ruling.

+A spokesman for Corbyn said Labour was discussing all possible ways to force Johnson to respect a law which forces him to request a delay to Brexit if no deal is struck with Brussels at an EU summit on Oct.
+17-18. [nS8N26103P]

-Downing Street sources said Johnson would not quit, but the prime minister will face an angry parliament on Wednesday, where lawmakers will try their utmost to prevent him from orchestrating a so-called no-deal Brexit.
+Downing Street sources said Johnson would not quit, but the prime minister will face an angry parliament on Wednesday, where lawmakers will try their utmost to prevent him from orchestrating a no-deal Brexit.
+[L5N26F2JJ]

 But the question is whether the opposition will be able to work together.
 One Labour lawmaker said the opposition party would “make him (Johnson) wriggle on his own hook” rather than move for a no confidence vote.